cilium/cilium/Documentation/bpf.rst

 At the time of this writing, there are eighteen different BPF program types available, two of the main types for networking are further explained in below subsections, namely XDP BPF programs as well as tc BPF programs.
+Extensive usage examples for the two program types for LLVM, iproute2 or other tools are spread throughout the toolchain section and not covered here.
+Instead, this section focuses on their architecture, concepts and use cases.

 XDP
 ---